13th-Month Pay Computation: Employee and Employer Quick Guide

 13th-Month Pay Computation and Guidelines

 The thirteenth-month pay is a mandatory benefit for private employees in the Philippines, regardless of employment status.
-Below are its rules and computation guide.
+Below are the 13th month pay rules and computation guide.

 What is the 13th-month pay?

 The 13th-month pay is a mandatory form of compensation in the Philippines secured by Presidential Decree No. 851.
-Rank-and-file employees receive this benefit and serve as an important financial assistance at the end of the year.
+Rank-and-file employees receive this benefit, which serves as an important financial assistance at the end of the year.

 13th-Month Pay Computation Formula